 Our curriculum is designed with knowledge at its heart to ensure that children develop a strong vocabulary base (which is explicitly taught) and understanding of the world.
 The curriculum promotes long-term learning and we believe that progress means knowing more and remembering more.

 We define learning as ‘an alteration in long-term memory.
 If nothing has altered in long-term memory, nothing has been learned.
 However, transfer to long-term memory depends on the rich processes described above.
 In order to develop understanding, children need to connect new knowledge with existing knowledge.
 Children also need to develop fluency and unconsciously apply their knowledge as skills.
+This must not be reduced to, or confused with, simply memorising facts.’ (p45 OFSTED framework).

 At Dickens Heath, life is enriched by a range of extra-curricular activities.
 A broad spectrum of sporting, musical, creative and other activities are offered at lunch-times and after school.